-Do men’s leg bands roll or slip off?
+Do men’s thigh bands roll or slip off?

-Normally leg bands will not roll down or slip off if you have selected the correct size.
+Normally these types of leg bands will not roll down or slip off if you have selected the correct size.

-Which size of leg bands should I choose if I’m between sizes?
+Which size of thigh bands should I choose if I’m between sizes?

 Size down to the smaller size.
 A snug fit is usually recommended.